BB Day Camp Portland FAQ

-BB Day Camp is proud to be a boundless Kehila (community) of different ages, denominations, backgrounds, languages, and abilities.
-When you’re part of a community like this — one that accepts, and encourages everyone’s strengths — it’s life changing.
-Campers and staff learn about themselves, relating to others, form a family of friends they’ll have for life, and of course, have a lot of fun along the way!
+BB Day Camp is proud to be a boundless Kehillah (community) of different ages, denominations, backgrounds, languages, and abilities.
+When you’re part of a community like this — one that accepts and encourages everyone’s strengths — it’s life changing.
+Campers and staff learn about themselves, how to relate to others, form a family of friends they’ll have for life, and of course, have a lot of fun along the way!

 We try our best to provide snacks that can work for most diets.
 Feel free to give our Day Camp Director a call if you have questions.

 To be environmentally friendly, most of our information and the application are online!
 We are happy to e-mail you additional information or a calendar.
 To request one, just e-mail us at firstname.lastname@example.org If you have any further questions you can’t find here, please contact us.